All Products

 Use DMS to connect to a database

 DMS is a graphical data management tool provided by Alibaba Cloud.
-It is a data management service that integrates data management, structure management, user authorization, security audit, data trend, data tracking, BI chart, performance and optimization, and server management.
-You can manage your PolarDB-X instance directly on DMS without using other tools.
+This integrated data management service provides features such as data management, schema management, user authorization, security audit, data trends, data tracking, BI charts, performance optimization, and server management.
+You can use DMS to manage your PolarDB-X instance without using other tools.

 image

-2. In the pop-up dialog box, enter the Database Account and Database Password created in the PolarDB-X instance, and click Log On.
+2. In the dialog box, enter the Database Account and Database Password for your PolarDB-X instance and click Logon.

 image